 Rectify - An American television drama series created by Ray McKinnon.
 The first original series from SundanceTV.
 Daniel Holden was imprisoned as a teenager for the rape and murder of his 16-year-old girlfriend, Hanna.
 After he has spent 19 years on death row, new DNA evidence vacates his original trial, and he returns to his hometown of Paulie, Georgia.
 The subsequent adjustments and events in the lives of Daniel, his extended family, and the townfolk are related as a character study in a slowly unfolding Southern Gothic story.

-Roadies - An American comedy-drama television series created by Cameron Crowe.
-A ten-episode first season premiered on Showtime on June 26, 2016.
-Sadly, it was cancelled then cancelled.
-Roadies is an insider’s look at the reckless, romantic, funny and often poignant lives of a committed group of “roadies,” who live for music and the de facto family they’ve formed along the way.
+Roadies - An American comedy-drama television series created by Cameron Crowe, the ten-episode first season premiered on Showtime on June 26, 2016.
+Sadly, it was cancelled.
+Roadies is an insider's look at the reckless, romantic, funny and often poignant lives of a committed group of “roadies,” who live for music and the de facto family they've formed along the way.

 Shameless - An American comedy-drama television series which airs on Showtime.
 This remake of the British series is set in Chicago's Canaryville neighborhood on the South Side, although filmed in Los Angeles, with the exterior scenes filmed in Chicago.
 Chicagoan Frank Gallagher is the single dad of six smart, industrious, independent kids, who without him would be... perhaps better off.
 When Frank's not at the bar spending what little money they have, he's passed out on the floor.
 But the kids have found ways to grow up in spite of him.
 They may not be like any family you know, but they make no apologies for being exactly who they are.